sgfin/sgfin.github.io_old/_posts/2017-03-16-Deriving-probability-distributions-using-the-Principle-of-Maximum-Entropy.md

 $f_{i}$ remain either positive for negative will be if the dominant component of the polynomial $f_{i}$ is of an EVEN order for all $i$ s.t.
 $\lambda_{i}\neq0$.
-If the dominant component is odd, then $f_{i}$ will either move from negative infinity to positive infinity $\text{(or, if negated, from positive infinity to negative infinity)}$ as x moves across the domain, which means that no finite and nonzero $\lambda_{i}$ could be chosen to maintain the criteria outlined above.
+If the dominant component is odd, then $f_{i}$ will either move from negative infinity to positive infinity (or, if negated, from positive infinity to negative infinity) as x moves across the domain, which means that no finite and nonzero $\lambda_{i}$ could be chosen to maintain the criteria outlined above.